Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.32.3
+- Fixed invalid harvest types in the Prospector.
+- Fixed shrunken packing box on the Drilling Rig.
+- Fixed overchange of Equipment costs for OmniConverter templates.
+- Fixed incorrect display of Equipment costs in the Operations Manager.
+- Fixed duplicate OmniConverter and OmniStorage loadouts that happen when you revert a flight back to the editor and create a new part.
+- Added KIS volume override for Golddigger.

 1.32.2
 - Fixed duplicate Extraplanetary Launchpad OmniConverter templates.
 - Fixed portraits not updating when Tourists are retrained.
 NOTE: KIS might not notice the update.